rookeudev/AUDYN/README.md

 - **Album artwork:** matching public cover art appears as the large Presence image.
 - **Useful buttons:** fixed links to the official Audyn GitHub repository and the current track on Spotify.
 - **Accurate timing:** seeking or restarting the same track resynchronizes the Discord timer.
-- **Advertisement filtering:** Audyn clears the activity instead of publishing detected ad metadata.
+- **Advertisement filtering:** Audyn rejects localized ad metadata, locked advertising sessions and every Spotify item up to 90 seconds, then immediately clears Discord activity.
 - **Personal appearance:** choose which fields are displayed and customize both Presence text lines.
 - **Smooth native UI:** animated hover states, responsive controls and a modern dark design.
 - **Background mode:** minimize to the Windows tray and optionally start with Windows.
+- **Start Menu entry:** after the first launch, search for `Audyn` from the Windows Start menu.
 - **Lightweight build:** native C++20, no Electron runtime and no console window.

 ## Quick start

-1. Download `Audyn-0.5.0-win64.zip` from the [latest release](../../releases/latest).
+1. Download `Audyn-0.5.2-win64.zip` from the [latest release](../../releases/latest).
 2. Extract the ZIP to a folder you trust.
 3. Open the Spotify and Discord desktop applications.
-4. Run `Audyn.exe` and play a song in Spotify.
+4. Run `Audyn.exe` once and play a song in Spotify.
 5. Keep the switch in the top-right corner set to **LIVE**.

 That is all.
+Audyn creates a per-user Start Menu shortcut automatically, so future launches can be found by searching for **Audyn** in Windows.
+Keep the extracted folder in place so the shortcut continues to point to `Audyn.exe`.

 Audyn does not require installation, administrator rights, a Spotify Premium subscription or a browser login.

 ## How it works